-Summer Dinners - Mount Sunapee may offer evening dinners at both the summit and at the base of mountain during the non-skiing season.
-These dinners are by reservation only, and guests ride the Sunapee Express Quad chair lift uphill to the Summit Lodge for the dinners.
-Many of the dinners are themed dinners such as Lobster Bakes and Family Fun Nights.
+Summer Dinners - Mount Sunapee may offer themed evening dinners in either the Summit Lodge or the Sunapee Lodge during the summer and fall.
+These dinners are usually by reservation only, and guests ride the Sunapee Express Quad chair lift uphill to the Summit Lodge for the dinners.
+The dinners are typically themed dinners such as Lobster Bakes and Family Fun Nights.